 How does it work?

-In the control plane, the NVA and the Route Server will exchange routes as if they’re deployed in the same virtual network.
-The NVA will learn about spoke virtual network addresses from the Route Server.
-The Route Server will learn routes from each of the NVAs.
-The Route Server will then program all the virtual machines in the spoke virtual network with the routes it learned.
+In the control plane, the NVA and the route server will exchange routes as if they’re deployed in the same virtual network.
+The NVA will learn about spoke VNet addresses from the route server.
+The route server will learn routes from each of the NVAs.
+The route server will then program all the virtual machines in the spoke VNet with the routes it learned.